Same problem, again and again

 We negotiate hard — and file suit if they won't do right.

-Automakers field entire legal teams to fight claims.
-LemonWarrior levels the field — at no cost to you, because the law makes them pay our fees when we win.
+Now you have warriors of your own — at no cost to you, because the law makes them pay our fees when we win.

 Nothing out of pocket.
-We work no-win, no-fee, and California law requires the manufacturer to pay your attorney fees when we win.
+We work no win, no fee, and California law requires the manufacturer to pay your attorney fees when we win.